Gravity

 3. Setup Wizard

-Once installation has completed, Gravity will start the server and client and open a new browser window with the homepage, please navigate to http://localhost:3000/setup.
+Once the installation has been completed, Gravity will start the server and client and open a new browser window with the homepage, please navigate to http://localhost:3000/setup.

 You'll be presented with the Gravity welcome screen.
-Follow the instructions on screen to connect to your database, create a master account and then connect your Stripe and Mailgun accounts.
+Follow the instructions on screen to connect to your database, create a master account for Mission Control and then connect your Stripe and Mailgun accounts.

 If you're using MongoDB, you will need to run the seed file manually: